 Tanjung Benoa cruise port is the main port on Bali Island, Indonesia.
 It is located closely to popular places like Nusa Dua, Sanur, Kuta, Denpasar.

-Denpasar airport is only 12 km (7,5 ml) away from the port and there are a lot of good hotels in the area.
-Bali is a great resort with a lot of city tours and shore excursion possibilities.
+Denpasar airport is only 12 km (7,5 ml) away from the cruise port and there are a lot of good hotels in the area.
+Bali is a great resort vacation destination with a huge variety of city tours and shore excursion.
 The cruise ship schedule offers attractive voyages.
 The most attractive cruises in the itinerary are during the Nyepi Day (the Sillent Day corresponding to the New Year in Bali) in March.

 Highlights: Bali, Temples, Beaches, Volcanoes, Denpasar, Ubud